 Those who don't have a thorough knowledge of wine often associate price with quality—but does great wine have to be expensive?
 According to Target, the answer is no. While you might associate the retail giant with home décor and household basics, it has been quietly growing its alcohol offerings.
-In fact, wine was the fastest-growing division in the food and beverage division in 2017.

 Overall Rating: 4/5